 If you’ve been dreaming of better days lately, then we can only hope that a new year will provide us with fresh opportunities.
-So why not make sure that you’re in a good place to welcome any changes by getting your finances in place.
+So why not make sure that you’re in a good place to welcome any changes that could come (such as further rises to bills and other everyday expenses) by getting your finances in order at the start of the year?

 Reviewing your savings

 If you had to use your emergency savings, then you’ll probably have a new-found appreciation of how important they are.
 And those of you who managed to save more have the satisfaction of knowing that you have a bit more money tucked away for a rainy day.
-After all, if 2020 taught us anything, it can be wise to expect the unexpected.
+After all, if the last few years have taught us anything, it can be wise to expect the unexpected.

 Two key things you could look for are: